Sex Education: Getting into Anal. For Beginners by Topher Taylor

 - Towel.
 Get a towel for underneath yourself on the bed.
 You may need it, you may not.
 We will get to why.

 - Relaxation products.
 These are not essential but may help.
 We will get to them later in this guide.

 This is the part where you’ll feel like I am patronising you.
 But hear me out.

 Do you want to have sex because you think that you SHOULD or because you actually WANT to?
 This may seem a bit of a strange place to start, but it’s very important to know this.
 In fact, it’s vital.
 We are surrounded by sex and sexuality at every turn.
 Movies, music, social media, magazines, the lot!
-Sex and promiscuity is everywhere.
-We live in a digital age where people can present a life which may not be entirely true or may be excruciatingly honest.
+Sex and promiscuity are everywhere.
+We live in a digital age where people can present a life that may not be entirely true or maybe excruciatingly honest.
 It’s easy to feel the pressure!
-I’m a cold ageing bish and even I still feel it.
+I’m a cold aging bish and even I still feel it.
 You need to really have an open discussion with yourself about why you want to have sex.
 You don’t need to psychoanalyse yourself but it’s really worth thinking about whether you want someone’s body all over you and inside of you.

 Sex isn’t essential in life but it’s a fucking fabulous addition if you’re doing it properly with the right person.
 Or people.
 Listen to your body and try and learn to trust your gut.
 A good way of knowing if you really want to have sex with someone is masturbating whilst thinking about them and seeing if you feel committed to the idea just after you’ve cum.
 You’re never going to feel 100% up for sex the moment after orgasm, but it’s the perfect moment to gauge how you really feel about someone in particular.

 “Sex isn’t essential in life but it’s a fucking fabulous addition if you’re doing it properly with the right person.”